-The 23andMe DNA Relatives tool is an optional feature through which users can locate and connect with genetic relatives in the 23andMe database.
+The 23andMe DNA Relatives tool is an optional feature through which users can discover and connect with genetic relatives in the 23andMe database.
 You are not included in DNA Relatives until you opt in to the feature.
-If you choose to participate in DNA Relatives, all of your matches will be able to view your display name, profile sex (Male/Female), profile picture, haplogroup(s), and the percent DNA as well as the number of segments you share.
+If you choose to opt in and participate in DNA Relatives, all of your matches will be able to view your display name, profile sex (Male/Female), profile picture, haplogroup(s), and the percent DNA as well as the number of segments you share.
 Learn more.

 The DNA Relatives tool has multiple privacy options to suit your individual preferences.
 If you choose to participate in this feature, you will be asked to choose a display name.
-Your display name is how your profile name will appear to genetic relatives and other participants.
+Your display name is how your profile name will appear to genetic relatives.
 You can choose to participate using your name, your initials, or a combination of the two.

 In addition to your display name, you may choose to add additional information about your family's ancestry to enable more connections.
 You can add the following information to your DNA Relatives profile:

 - Additional information about what you’d like to discover.
 You may choose to include your birth year.

-- Information about your grandparent birthplaces to find shared family origins.
+- Information about your ancestors' birthplaces to find shared family origins.

-- Family surnames to help you and your relatives track your lineage more easily.
+- Family surnames to help you and your relatives track your lineages more easily.

-- A URL to your family tree to help track your family’s origins.
+- A URL to your family tree to look for common ancestors.